 Helms and Reagan

 Jesse Helms strongly identified with the conservatism of Ronald Reagan.
-Both men would leave their party when it was not popular to do so.
+Both men would switch parties within a few years of each other.
 Helms said that when he went to Washington in 1972 “all of the conservatives on Capitol Hill could have comfortably toured the city in a minivan.”
 Also like Helms, Reagan would work out his conservatism while writing and speaking.
 Both eventually became solid communicators of conservative principles, although Reagan was more adept at it given his background in sportscasting and acting.
 And, like Helms, Reagan had been a Democrat, although Reagan’s disposition was toward liberalism and only converted to conservatism later.
 It appears, however, that Helms’ natural political instincts were conservative.

-In contrast, Helms opposed the foreign policy approach of President Jimmy Carter by saying, “President Carter believes that strength produces bullies, while I believe that strength provides the capacity to act benevolently.
+Helms mostly supported the aims of Reagan's foreign policy, but had earlier opposed the foreign policy of President Jimmy Carter by saying, “President Carter believes that strength produces bullies, while I believe that strength provides the capacity to act benevolently.
 President Carter believes that those who succeed have an obligation to hand over what they have earned; I believe that have a responsibility to offer a hand up so other can gain the pride of earning their own success.”

 One of the features of a conservative according to Ball and Dagger that unites both traditional and modern conservatives is their opposition to communism.
 Jesse Helms was an ardent anti-communist, strongly supporting Ronald Reagan’s commitments to oppose communism and Jimmy Carter’s attempt to appease the Communist Chinese when Carter revoked the mutual defense treaty with Taiwan of 1954.
 Helms praised the codification of US support for Taiwan with the Taiwan Relations Act (1979).

 In their treatment of the conservative ideology, Ball and Dagger note that conservatives are more likely than liberals to believe that private morality has social ramifications, that not all immoral actions can be protected under a cloak of privacy.
-Helms certainly held to this view as was evident in his criticism of both Bill Clinton and Teddy Kennedy for their private antics.
+Helms certainly held this view as was evident in his criticism of both Bill Clinton and Teddy Kennedy for their moral failings.

 Helms would serve five terms in the US Senate, often running close races for reelection.
 Helms retired from the Senate in 2002 and died on the fourth of July six years later.
 Helms' legacy as a statesman and defender of conservative principles continues on.